-Terra = food and agriculture building
+Terra is the food and agriculture building at CSU Spur

 Terra is Latin for earth.
 Earth provides the nutrients to feed the world.
 Terra at CSU Spur brings agriculture to life, allowing people to understand where their food comes from, the challenges that lie ahead as the global population grows rapidly, and how we can all participate in shaping our food future.